 )

-often was viewed as providing a interface
+often is viewed as providing a interface

 for calling a collection of